vicharak-in/vicharak-docs/source/Efinity-IDE/start.rst

    :width: 100%

-In the design tab you can select the your HDL, verilog ,systemverilog and VHDL are supported.
+In the design tab you can select  your prefereable  HDL.
+Verilog ,systemverilog and VHDL are supported.
 Default is verilog.
 You can also add your rtl code while the creation of project and specify the top module.

 .. image:: ../_static/images/Assign_Top_Mod_Verilog_Version.webp